 How can I order a product that is not carried in the ABC stores?

-All products can be ordered as a special order at any of our store locations in the state.
+Products not carried by the ABC may be ordered as a special order at any of our store locations in the State.
 All special orders must be ordered by the case.
-The store personnel will take the order and forward it on to the purchasing department.
-The merchandise will then be ordered from the supplier.
-Upon arrival the product will be shipped to the store.
-The store will notify the customer that their order is in and ready for pickup.
+Store personnel will take the order and forward it to the purchasing department and the product will be ordered from the supplier.
+Upon arrival at the ABC warehouse, the product will be shipped to the store and the customer will be notified by store personnel when their order is in and ready for pickup.

 Is there any way to purchase wine that is not available in Alabama directly from a winery for personal use?